-There are many scenarios where you may want to download your entire WordPress media library.
+There are many scenarios where you may want to download your entire WordPress The Media Library in WordPress is a feature that allows users to easily upload and manage media files such as ...
+More.
 Maybe you’re creating a manual backup, or perhaps you need to migrate your media files to a new website.

 In any case, this tutorial covers exactly how to download your entire WordPress media library, saving a local copy of every file you’ve uploaded to your website.

-There are two main ways to accomplish this: you can either use a plugin, or download your files via FTP.
+There are two main ways to accomplish this: you can either use a A plugin is a software component that adds specific features and functionality to your WordPress website.
+Esse...
+More, or download your files via FTP.
 We’ll walk through both of these methods below.

 How To Download Your WordPress Media Library Using A Plugin